Want the secondhand scoop?

 Are all items costing me more as a buyer with tariffs?

 Not necessarily.
-Goods you purchase within your own country won’t have a tariff applied.
+Goods you purchase within your own country won’t have a tariff, taxes or duties applied.

 But over time, the base cost of goods, even those you purchase within your own country, will cost more, because: